 determine the source of the moisture--foundation wall

-seepage; capillary moisture from the crawl space ground;
+seepage; capillary moisture from uncovered crawl space ground;

 water or sanitary pipe leakage; poor crawl space